josh-perry/love-cookbook/content/guides/fundamentals/functions.md

 date: 2025-02-19
 ---

-With **functions** you can store a piece of code to be executed at different times, and multiple times.
+With **functions** we can store a piece of code to be executed at different times, and multiple times.

 There are two ways to create a function: